ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/exercises.rst

     We would like to know the title of all the movies Marlon Brando acted in.

-    Write a query that gets just the ``movie.title`` from the results of joining the ``actors`` table with the ``movies`` table (so that ``actors.movie_id`` matches with ``movies.id``) and selecting rows in which the ``actors.name`` is ``'Marlon Brando'``.
+    Write a query that gets just the ``movies.title`` from the results of joining the ``actors`` table with the ``movies`` table (so that ``actors.movie_id`` matches with ``movies.id``) and selecting rows in which the ``actors.name`` is ``'Marlon Brando'``.